MatthewZaso/giphy-search/README.md

     - Probably not necessary with the small amount of state management required right now, but offers greater scalability.
     - Using dispatch feels cleaner than modifying state directly anyways.
 - Makes use of upcoming JS features such as promises and fetch (polyfilled)
+- Use intersection observers (with polyfill) to create an infinite scroll experience
+    - A reducer adds additional gifs to the current collection

 ## Potential improvements
 - Cache html/js/css and trending API with serviceworker through workbox plugin for webpack
     - Initially added, but removed due to not using https locally for development
 - Add paddles to pop-up modal to use a carousel-like experience for browsing
     - Could be implemented by instead passing all gif data to the modal for easy switching.
-- Use intersection observers (with polyfill) to create an infinite scroll experience
-    - A new reducer could easily add additional gif to the current collection